Olipear/Portfolio/src/pages/projects/project-1.md

     body: >-
       * A 360deg spinner would use renders to visualise the product.

-      * Each customisation decision should be made in a distinct section
+      * Each customisation decision should be made in a distinct section.

+      * Customisation options should be visible without needing to scroll further down.

       * Close up photography needed to be included when choosing colour to show the texture of the leather.